Monday, Sep 11th, 2023, 0640-1120

 13.5 miles, Gain 1950′, Loss 2810′, elevation 7520′

 The trail was pretty mellow in the first part of the day, passing through Meiss meadow and by Showers lake.
 There were a few short ascents, then a big descent towards the highway.
 I remembered going uphill with my freshly added weight (bear can, heavier layers and quilt) in 2018 and hating life.
 I guess this was one advantage of going NOBO this time.
 My pack wasn’t too heavy and I was going down.
 I still had way too much food, especially now since I was considering hitching into town again.
 Sky wasn’t set to arrive until 2 or 3 pm and there wasn’t much to do around Echo lake, since the chalet was reportedly closed.
-I knew the hitch from hwy 50 to South Lake Tahoe would be easy.
+I knew the hitch from HWY 50 to South Lake Tahoe would be easy.
 The harder part is always hitching back to the trail, but I didn’t have to worry about that, thanks to Sky.

 I got to the highway just after 11 am and stuck out my thumb.
 After 5 to 10 minutes max, a guy pulled over.
 He had a kayak on top his vehicle, so I knew he was cool.
 He was returning home after just buying the yak, which had a pedal drive that he’d been wanting for a long time.
 He reminded me of my kayaking friend David Chen, who was always on the hunt for used boats.
 We had a nice chat on the drive into town and he dropped me off at the Safeway at my request.
-My plan was to of course stuff my face with semi-real food.
-This took about an hour and after I went to the library, which is always the best place to go linger for the day.
+My plan was to stuff my face with semi-real food.
+This took about an hour and after I went to the library, which is always the best place to linger for the day.
 Computers, charging, comfortable places to sit, and bathrooms, all for free!
 If only I could take a shower and pitch my tent inside or nearby, I’d be all set.

 We met up with Silver Bullet, who also just got into town, and reminisced about the Hayduke over bad margaritas.
 It was a fun night and got late quickly.
 Sky and I roughly came up with a plan to do some peak bagging the next day, then needed to find a place to retire.
-The van would provide out refuge and the Echo Lake trailhead was perfect for ‘parking’ for the night.
+The van would provide our refuge and the Echo Lake trailhead was perfect for ‘parking’ for the night.
 The van had tons of room in the back and a most comfortable bed.
 There were even skylights for viewing the stars.
 I was very grateful to Sky for sharing their cool space.
-It was a great day hanging out with some new friends.
+It was a great day hanging out with hiker friends.